ShamansIT/Data_Analytics_Iris_Research/README.md

 ### Advantages of Converting to Category Data Type
 Memory Efficiency: Using the category data type, which internally maps categories to integers, generally consumes less memory than string types, particularly when there are few unique categories compared to the total data points.

+#### Performance Enhancement
-Performance Enhancement: Categorical data speeds up operations like groupby, sorting, and other vectorized functions, compared to string data.
+Categorical data speeds up operations like groupby, sorting, and other vectorized functions, compared to string data.

+#### Semantic Clarity
-Semantic Clarity: By converting a column to categorical data type, it explicitly indicates that the data can only take on a set number of distinct categories, improving code readability and understanding.
+By converting a column to categorical data type, it explicitly indicates that the data can only take on a set number of distinct categories, improving code readability and understanding.

 ## Missing data
 After analysis Itis DataFraim, it was found that the lost data is completely absent in this Network.
 Further cleaning of the data at this stage is not required and is not logical from the point of view of data processing performance.